Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • AWS outage lasted 6 hours

-• After 2 hrs: Basic shop on Azure
+• After 2 hrs: basic shop on Azure

-MVO requires a change in thinking for many executives.
+MVO requires a rethink for many executives.

 "Our customers expect 100% availability."